-People are becoming wary about what they put in their bodies, whether or not the products they purchase and consume are sustainable, and if they’re recycling enough.
-So if we’re putting all this effort into living an increasingly cleaner day-to-day, why have we been neglecting hair care?
+People are paying more attention to what they put in their bodies, if the products they're purchasing are sustainable, and if they’re recycling enough.
+So if we’re putting all this effort into a greener day-to-day life, why have we been neglecting hair care?

-Seamless experience and high-quality treatments aside, this is where The Barbery really found a way to stand out from the crowd.
-The combination of holistic hair treatments, discussing and treating scalp problems that are often neglected and creating an environment that’s different from London’s “traditional” barbershops, is where Charl saw an opportunity.
+This is where The Barbery really found a way to stand out from the crowd.
+The combination of holistic hair treatments, discussing and treating often neglected scalp problems, and creating an environment that’s different from London’s “traditional” barbershops is where Charl saw an opportunity.

 “I had in my mind the Swedish spa experience.
 You know, what lengths do we go to, how much do we pay to go somewhere else and relax?
 And life is really busy, especially in London, you know there’s loads going on every day, and so I decided to create the opportunity, whether it be 45 minutes or an hour and a half or whatever, whichever your treatment is, to come and relax and to be in a tranquil space.”

-Instead of following the beer, beard, whiskey formula, The Barbery took a different path that filled a void in the market.
+Instead of following the beer, beard, whiskey formula, The Barbery took a different path that filled a niche in the market.

 Create an unforgettable customer experience

 When you go into any shop nowadays, you usually leave with more than just the product or service you went in for.
-There needs to be an extra layer to consumer encounters; an experience worth returning for.
-You need to be detail-orientated and consider every moment of the customer's time with you.
-From the moment they walk in, to the moment they leave.
+You need to give customers something beyond a transaction: an experience worth returning for.
+You need to be detail-orientated and consider every moment of the customers time with you, from the moment they walk in to the moment they leave.

-When anybody goes to a hairdresser or barber, they leave feeling somewhat happier in themselves.
+Anyone who goes to a hairdresser or barber leaves feeling a bit happier with themselves.
 But The Barbery takes it one step further;

 “You're not only coming in for a change in appearance, you also come into relax.
 You come into drink fresh herb tea and slow your heart rate and be just calm.
 And that's why I think when clients leave they feel better on the outside, but also on the inside because they feel a bit, recharged.”

-To really nail the customer experience, you need to think about the smaller details that wouldn’t lie at the forefront of your mind.
-For Charl, this was payments.
+To really nail the customer experience, you need to think about the smaller details that are easily overlooked.
+For Charl, that meant payments.

 “If I had to be honest, taking payments was one of the very last things I did.
 I needed something to be simple and straightforward.
 I needed there to be good customer service, so if anything goes wrong I needed to know that there's someone at the end of the phone and I can call and explain my issue to.
 And also I needed something which was aesthetically pleasing.
 And SumUp just ticked all those boxes.”